elixir-europe/rdmkit/pages/contribute/how_to_contribute.md

 If you wish to contribute, please remember the following for better consistency and efficiency:

 * Follow our [style guide](style_guide).
 * Ensure your content respects copyright.
-Please follow our[ Copyright guidelines](copyright).
+Please follow our [Copyright guidelines](copyright).
-* Provide acknowledgement for all your contributions.
+* Acknowledge [contributions](#acknowledgement-and-ownership-of-content) of yourself and other contributors.

 ## Ways of contributing